ivanvanderbyl/cloudist/README.md

 Usage
 -----

 Cloudist requires an EventMachine reactor loop and an AMQP connection, so if your application is already using one, or your web server supplies one (for example Thin) these examples will work out of the box.
 Otherwise simply wrap everything inside this block:

-    Cloudist.settings = {:user => 'guest'} # Standard AMQP settings
     Cloudist.start {
       # usual stuff here
-      worker {
+      job('make.sandwich') {
-        # define a worker
+        # define a job handler
       }
     }